Watch Dogs Legion preview — Infiltrating bomb sites, police stations, and body-smuggling hideouts

 I can recruit anybody I pass by on the street, using my phone to profile them.
 I can see if they’re sympathetic to DedSec’s cause.
 If they are, I can easily recruit them.
 If they aren’t, then I can do some kind of favor for them, like rescuing a friend who has been locked up by the police, to get them to change their minds.
 I can chat with them, and my AI assistant, Bagley, can give me advice about how to bring them over to DedSec.

 You can also reduce Albion’s presence in the boroughs of the city by inspiring the residents to rise up.
 You can do this by finding and recruiting key people in the boroughs to help with your cause.
 Once you do this, you can recruit people in that borough more easily.
 You can choose which one of your characters will be the hero.
 That’s very different from the first two games, where there were main characters who handled most of the tasks in the main stories.
-Aiden Pearce, the hero of the first game, will be back in the downloadable content (DLC) for Watch Dogs: Legion, but he won’t be playable in the main game.
+Aiden Pearce, the hero of the first game, will be back in the downloadable content (DLC) for Watch Dogs: Legion.
+[Updated: Ubisoft said Pearce will be playable in the main game].

 You have to do all of this in stealth mode.
 You can fight and engage in parkour acrobatics to escape the police, but if you take them on head-on, they will eventually close in on you and kill you.
 As mentioned, once your character is taken out, that character is gone, unless the character is wounded and can come back at a later time.

-Note: [Updated: 4:27 p.m.
-10/6/20: Ubisoft said Pearce will be playable in the main game].